norabergman/Reed-warbler-range-expansion/README.md

 Raw sequence data is available on NCBI SRA (BioProject PRJNA1217894).

+The filtered genomic datasets and all necessary input files (not produced by the provided code here) are available on DRYAD (DOI: 10.5061/dryad.bcc2fqzrw).

 The reference genome for _Acrocephalus scirpaceus_ (bAcrSci1) used in this study was published in Sætre et al. 2021 and is available on the European Nucleotide Archive (BioProject PRJEB45715).